Site last updated: Thursday, November 21, 2024

 Butler County's great daily newspaper

-Buffalo Township’s Comperatore remembered by community, Trump at Butler County rally
+Comperatore remembered by community, Trump at rally

-Artist Scott LoBaido creates a painting in memory of Corey Comperatore during the Former President Donald Trump's rally at the Butler Farm Show grounds on Saturday, Oct.
-5. Morgan Phillips/Butler Eagle
+Artist Scott LoBaido creates a painting in memory of Corey Comperatore during a rally for former President Donald Trump on Saturday, Oct.
+5, at the Butler Farm Show grounds.
+Morgan Phillips/Butler Eagle

 “This field is now a monument to the valor of our first responders, to the resilience of our fellow citizens and to the sacrifice of a loving and devoted father and a really great man,” Trump said.